github-rhobin/playwright-custom-report/README.md

 # playwright-custom-report — custom HTML reporter

-Minimal Playwright workspace (`npm` package **playwright-custom-report**) you can **copy or push as its own internal repository** to show teams how to wire this custom HTML reporter.
 The report is written to `custom-report/index.html` (with `assets/`), designed to work when tests are started from the **VS Code / Cursor Playwright extension** as well as from the CLI.

 ## What is in this folder